-The Bank adopted Accounting Standard Update "ASU" No. 2016-02 "Leases Topic 842" and determined if an arrangement contained a lease at inception.
-The right-of-use "ROU" assets represent the Bank's right to use an underlying asset for the lease term, and lease liabilities represent the Bank's obligation to make lease payments arising from the lease.
+The Bank classified leases as operating or finance leases at the lease commencement date.
+The Bank records leases on the balance sheet as right-of-use "ROU" assets which represent the Bank's right to use an underlying asset for the lease term, and lease liabilities represent the Bank's obligation to make lease payments arising from the lease.
 The ROU assets and lease liabilities on the Bank's balance sheet are operating leases and are recognized on a straight-line basis over the lease term.
+The Bank considers the minimum lease term and any optional renewal periods the Bank is reasonably certain to be renewed.
+The Bank's leases do not contain residual value guarantees or material variable lease payments that would cause the Bank to incur additional expenses.
+The Bank's variable lease components include expenses around common areas, utilities, parking, property taxes, insurance and other costs associated with the operations of the building.
 ROU assets and lease liabilities are recognized upon commencement of the lease based on the estimated present value of the lease payments over the lease term.
 The Bank uses its incremental borrowing rate at lease commencement to calculate the present value of the lease payments when the rate implicit in a lease liability is unknown.